Welcome to the IRC

 Ella meets Will Kostakis and his YiaYia

-LibGuides are a new IRC resource introduced in 2015, it is a helpful online aid that students can use to support their research especially for assessments.
+LibGuides are a helpful online aid that students can use to support their research especially for assessments.
 They offer the ability for the IRC Staff to integrate a diverse range of information sources and instructional support materials in an organised manner that students are finding easy to navigate.

 Libguides are a great place for students to start their assessments providing them with a ‘springboard’ for their academic research.
 The guides contain listings of recommended resources for finding information such as books, eBooks, databases, or recommended websites and can be embedded with relevant documents, images, widgets and media files.
 LibGuides can be created for a specific subject, subtopic or even specific class assignments.
 LibGuides provide an effective and attractive support for learning which is interactive, engaging, Web 2.0 friendly and available 24/7.